-- Careers education units in PSHE to develop understanding of rights and responsibilities (3) - Tutor periods to develop understanding of skills and qualities, life skills, transferrable skills and first impressions, all designed to support students on their ongoing careers journey. - Assemblies to re-introduce concept of further and higher education.
-(7) - Career talks as tasters subjects as preparation for the options process.
-(5) - Curriculum based career opportunities in STEM and English primarily.
-(4) - HE Visits for targeted group of students 3 5 7 - One meaningful encounter through assembly or within curriculum for example author visit.
-(4) - Curriculum based visits to work place or event for example Big Bang festival.
-4
+- Careers education units in PSHE to develop understanding of rights and responsibilities 3 - Tutor periods to develop understanding of skills and qualities, life skills and transferrable skills all designed to support students on their ongoing careers journey. - Assemblies to re-introduce concept of further and higher education. - Career talks as tasters subjects as preparation for the options process.
+5 - Curriculum based career opportunities in STEM and English primarily.
+4 - HE Visits for targeted group of students 3 5 7 - A minimum of one meaningful encounter through assembly or within curriculum for example author visit. - Curriculum based visits to work place or event for example Big Bang festival.